AkaruiYami/AkaruiYami/README.md

 -   👀 I’m interested in Game Development
 -   💫 I also interested in AI
 -   🌱 I’m love playing games!
-I currently enjoy Valorant, Gundam Evolution and Minecraft!
+I currently enjoy Valorant, Overwatch2 and Minecraft!

 -   📫 How to reach me:
     `Email: yaminocode@gmail.com`